Mancow Muller: Early life

-Radio career beginnings
+Radio career

 Muller's radio career began while he was in college.
 He got a job at KOKO in Warrensburg as a late night control board operator, playing local commercials during satellite broadcasts of The Larry King Show.
 His role at the station gradually expanded until he got his own afternoon show.
 Among Muller's fans was the general manager of KLSI-FM, Kansas City, who offered him a full-time job as head of station promotions.
 Muller accepted the position, plus a weekend air shift, while completing his final semester at Central Missouri State.
 After graduating in 1990, Muller was hired as the morning drive air talent at Kansas City's KBEQ-FM, Q-104, where the Holy Moley & Maxx Show quickly rose to #1 in the ratings and helped Q-104 dominate the market.

 After his early hometown success, Muller left Kansas City for a brief stint at KDON-FM in Salinas, California.
 Then he headed north to San Francisco and KYLD-FM, "Wild 107".
 Now going by his old college nickname Mancow, in 1993 Muller made national headlines with a publicity stunt that caused a major traffic problem for San Francisco.
 Reacting to a subsequently debunked story that President Bill Clinton had tied up air traffic at Los Angeles International Airport for over an hour while getting a haircut from celebrity hairstylist Cristophe aboard Air Force One, Muller staged a parody of the incident on the San Francisco–Oakland Bay Bridge during rush hour.
 He used vans to block the westbound lanes on the bridge while his then-sidekick, Jesus "Chuy" Gomez, received a haircut.
 As a result of the publicity stunt, Muller was charged with creating a public nuisance.
 After entering a no contest plea, his sentence included three years probation, a $500 fine and 100 hours of community service.
 The radio station settled a civil suit by paying $1.5 million, including $500,000 to cover three toll-free days on the bridge.